Witawat/php-truewallet-class/README.md

 - CURLOPT_SSL_VERIFYPEER can be turn off with $this->curl_options.
 - It is best to combine $this->http_code to check for the status of API.
 - $this->request()  will automatically json_decode if possible.
-- $mobile_number and $otp_reference are not required to be fill if you use RequestLoginOTP() function before.
+- $mobile_number and $otp_reference are not required to be filled if you use RequestLoginOTP() function before.
+- $draft_transaction_id and $reference_key are not required to be filled if you use DraftTransferP2P() function before.
 - GetTransaction() function will fetch last 50 transactions within the last 30 days by default.

 ---